Measurement

 5. Reliability

 When you evaluate operational metrics with these key criteria, you ensure effectiveness and increase the likelihood of accelerated and sustained growth.
-Download a free plug-and-play grading rubric to evaluate your SaaS metrics.

 1. Strategic Alignment

 To start, put first things first.
-The metrics you prioritize must directly tie to core business objectives like growth, retention, or efficiency.
+The metrics you prioritize must directly tie to core business objectives like revenue growth, retention, or efficiency.
 If you focus on metrics that don’t align with your strategy, you’ll use your resources in the wrong places and fail to achieve key objectives.

 Strategic Metric Examples